rubyfu/RubyFu/module_0x2__system_kung_fu/README.md

 gem install ocra
 ```

-So all what to need is to have your application.
+So, now all you need to do is use this tool on your application.

 Suppose we have the following script, a reverse shell of course ;)
 ```ruby